-How will the draft carbon tax bill affect your business?
+How will the carbon tax bill affect your business?

-The draft carbon tax bill which was released for comment on the 2nd of November 2015 and outlines the carbon tax design has caught the attention of the business community which has to date been dragging it’s feet with respect to transitioning to a low carbon economy.
+The draft carbon tax bill which was released in December 2017 for comment and outlines the carbon tax design has caught the attention of the business community which has to date been dragging it’s feet with respect to transitioning to a low carbon economy.

-To date the tax has been delayed a couple of times.
-While many believe delays will continue, the treasury has indicated that it will stand firm on implementing the tax in 2016 (Treasury stands firm over carbon tax.
-Business Day, 8 April 2015).
-The draft bill points to 1 January 2017 as the start date.
+To date the tax has been delayed a number of times.
+While many believe delays will continue, the treasury has indicated that it will stand firm on implementing the tax in 2019 as stated in the bill.

 Recognising the importance of reducing carbon emissions and foreseeing the benefits that a low carbon economy can bring, the South African government has committed to ambitious greenhouse gas emissions reductions of 34% by 2020 and 42% by 2025 against a business as usual curve.
 Policies, frameworks and financial instruments need to support these commitments for any hope of achieving such reductions.
 The purpose of a carbon tax, seen too often as a way to increase the tax base, is intended more to send the necessary price signals to change consumer behaviours and stimulate investor appetite to shift towards low carbon options.
 With a commitment to implement revenue recycling measures the effects on economic growth in the broader economy should be minimal.

 In summary, the key points of the design features of the carbon tax include: